pivotal/LicenseFinder/README.md

 $ bundle exec license_finder
 ```

-The output will report that none of these packages have been
+The output will report that none of your packages have been
 approved.
 Over time you will tell `license_finder` which packages
 are approved, so when you run this command in the future, it will
 report current action items; i.e., packages that are new or have
 never been approved.

 If you don't wish to see progressive output "dots", use the `--quiet`